Tools4everBV/HelloID-Conn-Prov-Target-Caseware/README.md

 Within the _create_ lifecycle action, initial validation and correlation of the user account is based on the `email` attribute.
 The `accountReference` will be the ` CWGuid` property.

-### No account creation

-This connector does not create new accounts.
-The _create_ lifecycle actions only performs account correlation.
-Subsequently; the `$actionContext.DryRun` logic has been removed.

 ### `OwnerType` is a required property when updating accounts

 When performing an update, the OwnerType field must be present and valid in the payload.